 Table 1 - Groundwater used by countries (Zia et al., 2017)

-From Table 1, it can be seen that around one-third of the world’s population makes use of the groundwater for drinking purposes.
-The World Health Organisation (WHO) guideline strictly states that the maximum consumable threshold of arsenic in drinking water is 10 µg/L. However, Kumarathilaka et al. (2018) are of the view that numerous developing countries make use of 50 µg/L of arsenic in their drinking water as a standard.
-The relevance of this to the food chain is that it shows how people consume arsenic for drinking purposes as well.
+From Table 1, it can be seen that around one-third of the world’s population makes use of groundwater for drinking purposes.
+The World Health Organization (WHO) guideline strictly states that the maximum consumable threshold of arsenic in drinking water is 10 µg/L. However, Kumarathilaka et al. (2018) believe that numerous developing countries use 50 µg/L of arsenic in their drinking water as a standard.
+This is relevant to the food chain because it shows how people consume arsenic for drinking.

-In the food chain, dietary arsenic intake is also an aspect that must be considered.
-Majumdar, Kumar, and Bose (2020) assert that dietary arsenic shows the main basis of arsenic exposure for the majority of the population.
+Dietary arsenic intake is also an aspect that must be considered in the food chain.
+Majumdar, Kumar, and Bose (2020) assert that dietary arsenic is most of the population's main basis of arsenic exposure.
 People who are high consumers of fish would consume a high quantity of arsenic of organic arsenic from this specific food group.
-Data that are related to the absorption of total arsenic show that arsenic in foods is mainly a combination of inorganic species and oranosenicals which comprises arsenobetaine (Punshon et al., 2017).
-The factual total arsenic absorptions in different foodstuffs vary from different nations, reliant on the food type, the rising conditions that surround it (which are a type of soil, water, geochemical activity, using arsenical pesticides), and the processing methods.
+Data related to the absorption of total arsenic show that arsenic in foods is mainly a combination of inorganic species and oranosenicals comprising arsenobetaine (Punshon et al., 2017).
+The factual total arsenic absorptions in different foodstuffs vary from to nation, depending on the food type, the rising conditions surrounding it (which are a type of soil, water, geochemical activity, using arsenical pesticides), and the processing methods.

 Country | Sampling method/ Other info | Arsenic intake (µg/kg BW per day) | |